benoitc/gunicorn/doc/site/deployment.rst

     $ ~/venvs/webapp/bin/easy_install -U gunicorn
     $ deactivate

-Then you just need to use one of the thee Gunicorn scripts that was installed into ``~/venvs/webapp/bin``.
+Then you just need to use one of the three Gunicorn scripts that was installed into ``~/venvs/webapp/bin``.

 Daemon Monitoring